jcustenborder/kafka-connect-template/README.md

-# kafka-connect-template
+# Introduction

-Github template repository for a Kafka Connect Plugin
+This is a template repository for creating Kafka Connect Plugins.